The following tips will assist you in adequately preparing for a job interview,

 - Exercise; it is believed to sharpen the mind and reduce stress.

-yourself enough time in the morning so that you do not have to rush.
+yourself enough time in the morning so you do not have to rush.
 Being rested

-and having a clear head on the day of the interview may help as much as any last
+and having a clear head on the day of the interview may help as much as any last-minute review.